FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 ## Kingdom Hearts III - Heroic Games Launcher
 - Same as Lutris, but
 - Download the game from the library itself and also, Download the 6.4 Lutris wine and put it in `/your/name/.local/share/lutris/runners/wine/`
-- (You can also use ProtonGE, so, link [here](https://github.com/GloriousEggroll/proton-ge-custom).
+- (You can also decide to use ProtonGE instead of Wine Lutris, so, link [here](https://github.com/GloriousEggroll/proton-ge-custom)).
 - After it downloads, click the gear next to the game, and select the wine version you've downloaded (or, if you're using ProtonGE, point that to the proton file)
 - From there, select winetricks as well, and install `faudio, corefonts` from there.
 Make sure to install visual C++ as well
 - For mf-install, open up the terminal, go into its folder, and type `WINEPREFIX="/your/path/to/wheretheprefixfolderis" ./mf-install.sh` (if you use protonGE, the prefix is somewhere else, like `<steamdir>/SteamApps/compatdata/something/pfx`)